Bharathkumar-Tamilarasu/Algerian-Fire-Forecaster/README.md

 ## **Objective**

 The objective of this project is to utilize Python and machine learning techniques for predicting the Fire Weather Index (FWI) in different locations across Algeria.

+## **Data Collection**

+The data for this project was collected from Kaggle, a popular platform for data science competitions and datasets.

+* Check out the dataset [here](https://github.com/Bharathkumar-Tamilarasu/Algerian-Fire-Forecaster/blob/main/Algerian_forest_fires_dataset_UPDATE.csv)

 ## **About the Dataset**